mrdefenestrator/gitops-demo/README2.md

 ## Testing

-Load testing was performed using the `ab` utility to perform a large volume of concurrent requests against the filewcount application.
-The particular test profile can be executed with the `load-test` script.
+Load testing was conducted using the `ab` utility to perform a large volume of concurrent requests against the filewcount application.
+The particular test profile used can be executed with the `load-test` script.
 During the execution of this script, the correct operation of the HorizontalPodAutoscaler was observed, automatically scaling the number of filewcount Pods according to the defined parameters.
 The results of the load test were used to tune the Pod resource requests (which are used by Kubernetes for scheduling Pods to Nodes) and resource limits (which are used by Kubernetes to protect access to resources by other Pods).

 ## Work Remaining

 It is acknowledged that this implementation is not completely representative of a production capable system in the following ways:

-1. Kind is a Kubernetes distribution that is best used for rapid development of Kubernetes workloads and is not production-ready, given additional time, the Kind cluster could be replaced with an AWS EKS cluster
+1. Kind is a Kubernetes distribution that is best used for rapid development of Kubernetes workloads and is not production-ready.
+Given additional time, the Kind cluster could be replaced with an AWS EKS cluster.
 2. Kind, in its use as a local development cluster is not suited to setup of ingress on a domain and generation and installation of a TLS certificate for this ingress.
-Once transitioned to AWS EKS, implementation of ingress and automatic provisioning of a TLS certificate via cert-manager would be straightforward.
+Once transitioned to AWS EKS, implementation of ingress using an AWS ELB and automatic provisioning of a TLS certificate via cert-manager would be straightforward.
 3. The stateful portions of the implementation, chiefly the volumes backing the prometheus instance in the monitoring namespace, have no persistence or backup mechanism to ensure that data is not lost when the cluster is recreated or if errors occur.

 A rough to-do list follows: